Globus (band): Later years

 In 2011, Globus released their second album, Break From This World, with Ciscon returning for some performances together with Dutch singer Anneke van Giersbergen.
 The latter also actively participated in the album's development, helping write some of the lyrics for the song Mighty Rivers Run.

 In the following years, Globus' activity declined, as creative director Yoav Goren worked on other composing and producing projects.

 Return

-But in mid-2018, the group announced that they had restarted work.
+The group announced that they had restarted work in mid-2018.
 On 4 November 2020, a rendition of John Lennon's "Gimme Some Truth" (1971) was released, the band's first studio recording in over 9 years, and the first of a so-called Election 2020 trilogy of covers.

 On 25 February 2022, the band released You and I performed by Dann Pursey as the first of three singles for a third studio album Cinematica, which was released on October 14, 2022.